91³Ô¹ÏÍø

 This stone commemorates the site of the masts used for the reception of the first television signals from the continent by John Logie Baird, pioneer of television, in 1929, and was unveiled on July 30th 1953 by David Gammans MP, Her Majesty's Assistant Postmaster General.

 The stone was erected on the base of one of Baird's television masts.
-Our picture is taken from the website which has other photos and says "In the autumn of 1928 the disused coach house {of “Kingsbury Manor} was rented by John Logie Baird, who employed a small team of engineers to work there on his invention, television.
+This picture is taken from the website which has other photos and says "In the autumn of 1928 the disused coach house {of “Kingsbury Manor} was rented by John Logie Baird, who employed a small team of engineers to work there on his invention, television.
 Eighty foot high masts were erected, and the first picture broadcast from the continent was received in 1929, with the first combined transmission of sound and pictures the following year."

 One of the photos there shows the plaque on the building below a ground floor window, and explains that it was moved there after vandalism.